jbatson5/SCALE-test/docs/MAVRIC.rst

 would typically use.
 The use of relatively coarse mesh reduces memory requirements and the run time of the deterministic solution(s).
-Some general guidelines to keep in mind when creating a mesh for the importance map/biased source are:
+Some general guidelines to keep in mind when creating a mesh for the importance map/biased source are as follows:

 -  The true source regions should be included in the mesh with mesh planes at their boundaries.

--  For point or very small sources, place them in the center of a mesh cell, not on the mesh planes.
+-  Place point or very small sources in the center of a mesh cell, not on the mesh planes.

 -  Any region of the geometry where particles could eventually contribute to the tallies (the “important” areas) should be included